strongbox/strongbox-docs/docs/developer-guide/git/rebase-vs-merge.md

 ## Conceptual Overview

 The first thing to understand about `git rebase` is that it solves the same problem as git merge.
 Both of these commands are designed to integrate changes from one branch into another branch.
-T hey just do it in very different ways.
+They just do it in very different ways.

 Consider what happens when you start working on a new feature in a dedicated branch, then another team member updates the `master` branch with new commits.
 This results in a forked history, which should be familiar to anyone who has used